Japan to watch WHO probe of director's alleged racism, abuse

 “Political and bureaucratic problems have undermined the WHO’s ability to effectively address major global health challenges, such as COVID-19,” Huang said in an email.

-McGuirk reported from Canberra, Australia and Keaten reported from Geneva.
-AP Medical Writer Maria Cheng in Toronto contributed to this report.
+Keaten reported from Geneva.
+Associated Press writers Rod McGuirk in Canberra, Australia and Maria Cheng in Toronto contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.